Best Leading Indicators in Trading [Ichimoku, MACD, Bollinger Bands]

 What is a leading indicator in trading?

-Some of the top choices include RSI, MACD, Bollinger Bands, Ichimoku Cloud, and Stochastic Oscillator.
+Some of the top choices include RSI, MACD, Bollinger Bands, Ichimoku Cloud, and Stochastic Oscillator these are often considered among the best leading trading indicators for different market conditions.

 Can I trade using only leading indicators?

-Yes, but combining them with tools like support/resistance levels and price action boosts accuracy.
+Yes, but combining them with tools like support/resistance levels and price action boosts accuracy, especially when using the best leading technical indicators available.

 Which timeframes are best for using leading indicators?